This page contains the following information;

-- Imaginative, creative and reflective in their learning
+- imaginative, creative and reflective in their learning

-- Tolerant and respectful of those who have different faiths and beliefs
+- tolerant and respectful of those who have different faiths and beliefs

-Central to that purpose is an ordered, tolerant and caring community that recognises the diverse talents and abilities of each individual.
+Central to that purpose is an ordered, tolerant and caring community that recognises the diverse talents and abilities of each individual within British Values.
 Thus, we aim to provide a secure and disciplined environment where staff and students can work together in pursuit of the common goal.
 The aim is to develop a coherent 11-19 curriculum that builds on young people's experiences in the primary phase and that helps all young people to become successful learners, confident individuals and responsible citizens.
-Our curriculum reflects values in our society that promote personal development, equality of opportunity, economic wellbeing, a healthy and just democracy, and a sustainable future.
+Our curriculum reflects values in our society that promote personal development, equality of opportunity, economic well-being, a healthy and just democracy, and a sustainable future.
 It will allow our students to be prepared for life in modern Britain.

 Students will develop culturally by understanding that Britain has been shaped by a number of differing cultures over time.
 They will develop their understanding of democracy and parliamentary affairs as well as an appreciation and participation in the arts, sports and culture activities.
 Our young people will develop their own spirituality, reflecting on the beliefs.

 All of our students, regardless of their gender, ethnicity, sexuality, creed, ability, background, disadvantage, or any other characteristic, will be exposed to a curriculum which is broad, balanced, relevant, differentiated and coherent and which displays continuity and progression.
 All students will achieve their full potential by developing into autonomous individuals, able to make valued judgments about their lives as individuals and as members of communities.
 The school will be an ordered and orderly community, geared to provide the support essential for students to succeed.
 Every student will be expected to experience success.

 Our curriculum values relate to: